microsoft/FASTER/docs/tuning/IndexMemory.md

 nav_order: 2
 ---

+# Managing Index Size

-In FASTER, the number of main hash buckets is set by the constructor argument, called _index size_:
+FASTER consists of a hash index (pure in-memory) that stores pointers to data, and logs that store the actual key-value data itself (spanning memory and storage.
+This document discusses the hash index size.
+In FASTER, the number of main hash buckets is set by the constructor argument, called _index size_.

 In C#:
 ```cs